thanktua-spp/ccl-rtd/docs/source/Integrators.rst

    GaussLeg3::
       Description:
-          Computes the definite triple integral of a function over a region where the y-bounds are defined by a function of x and a constant, the lower z-bound is a function of x and y, and the upper z-bound is a constant, using adaptive Gauss-Legendre quadrature.
+          Computes the definite triple integral of a function over a region where the x and y bounds are constants, the lower z-bound is a function of x and y, and the upper z-bound is constant, using adaptive Gauss-Legendre quadrature.
       Param:
          | fun:  The function to integrate.
 The function should accept three doubles (x, y, z) and return a double.
          | x_1:  The lower bound of the x integration.
          | x_2:  The upper bound of the x integration.
-         | y_1:  A function that defines the lower bound of the y integration as a function of x.
-It should accept a double (x) and return a double (y).
+         | y_1:  The lower bound of the y integration.
+This is a constant value.
          | y_2:  The upper bound of the y integration.
 This is a constant value.
          | z_1:  A function that defines the lower bound of the z integration as a function of x and y.
 It should accept two doubles (x, y) and return a double (z).
          | z_2:  The upper bound of the z integration.
 This is a constant value.